jilliangmeehan/viatrix/content/notes/books/vera's melancholy.md

 "Disgusting.
 Boring.
 Be silent, worm.
 You are an offense to my ears.
 I've already acknowledged Vera as my friend.
 I will not hand her over to a cowardly person like you..."

+> [!NOTE] 🔖
+> is this the true reason vera died? because the princess couldn’t “hand her over” to sachi until he had proven himself?

 "Wh—What..."
 ## volume v
 > You can't have picnics on the sides of a galactic highway!
 Even the deities will be held fully responsible for road accidents that might occur!